Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 As per \cite{GMT17,GMT20}, a prototypical application of \cref{thm:gmt} is when the probability of a tiling is tilted by $e^\delta$ for each pair of adjacent lozenges of the same type (so $\fg$ is supported on a ball of radius $1$).
-The refined \cref{thm:gmt-refinement} amplifies the framework of \cite{GMT17,GMT20} from looking at a finite neighborhood of every tile $x$ to patterns at \emph{all scales}, as long as their cumulative effect, per $x$, is summable to $\delta$.
+The refined \cref{thm:gmt-refinement} amplifies the framework of \cite{GMT17,GMT20} from looking at a finite neighborhood of every tile $x$ to patterns at \emph{all scales}, as long as the effect of a pattern, per $x$, is exponentially small in its diameter.
 We next briefly (and informally) explain the crux of obtaining this improvement.

 The strategy in \cite{GMT17,GMT20} to understand the interacting dimer model is to compute its generating function before writing correlations as derivatives of it.
 Hence, for the sake of this outline, we focus on the base partition function: $\sum_\varphi \exp[ \sum_{x, r} \fg_r( \varphi \restriction_{B(x, r)})]$.
 The idea is to write the functions $\fg_r$ as sums over finite patterns $\fP_i$ and then expand the exponential to get an expression of the form